fmahoudeau/FCN-Segmentation-TensorFlow/README.md

 ## Cam Vid

-I used a simplified version of CamVid with 11 object classes and all images reshaped to 360x480.
-The training set has xxx images and the validation set 101 images.
+The [Cambridge-driving Labeled Video Database](http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/) (CamVid) is the first collection of videos with object class semantic labels, complete with metadata.
+The database provides ground truth labels that associate each pixel with one of 32 semantic classes.
+I have used a modified version of CamVid with 11 semantic classes and all images reshaped to 480x360.
+The training set has 367 images and the validation set 101 images known as [CamSeq01](http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamSeq01/).

 |                                                                | PixAcc      | MeanAcc     | MeanIoU     |
 |----------------------------------------------------------------|-------------|-------------|-------------|